-Forma ts affected Feature Problem Work around You have two options: Webbo ok Table cells with more than one paragraph The first paragraph in each cell will have no extra space between lines.
+Forma ts affected Feature Problem Work around Webbo ok Table cells with more than one paragraph The first paragraph in each cell will have no extra space between lines.
 All additional paragraphs in the same cell will have extra space between the lines and the text will be larger.
 (Problem reported to WordPress.)
-Go into the Text (HTML) editor and add a blank line after the opening tag (this means pressing the [Enter] key twice) and saving the chapter while still in the Text (HTML) editor.
-Go into the Text (HTML) editor at encase each paragraph within a table cell in tags.
-Save the chapter while still in the Text (HTML) editor.
+You have two options: 1.
+Go into the Text (HTML) editor and add a blank line after the opening td>tag (this means pressing the [Enter] key twice) and saving the chapter while still in the Text (HTML) editor.
+2. Go into the Text (HTML) editor at encase each paragraph within a table cell in tags.
+Save the chapter while still in the Text (HTML) in the Text (HTML).

-All Table formats borders After an update on December 21, 2018, borders were stripped out of many tables.
 To fix a specific table, select all cells in the table.
 Click the Tables icon in the WYSIWYG toolbar, and click under "Cell" click "Table cell properties."
-Under "Class" select "Border."
-To add a border around all table cells in your entire book, add the following to your Web, EPUB, and PDF Custom Styles (found under the Appearance tab in the Dashboard Menu): .front-matter td, .part td, .chapter td, .back-matter td, body#tinymce.wp- editor td { border: 1px solid; border-color: #373d3f; } .front-matter th, .part th, .chapter th, .back-matter th, body#tinymce.wp- editor th { border: 1px solid; border-color: #373d3f; } ------------------------------ -- --
+Under 'Class" select "Border."

+To add a border around all table cells in your entire book, add the following to your Web, EPUB, and PDF Custom Styles (found under the Appearance tab in the Dashboard th, .back-matter body#tinymce.wpeditor th { border: 1px solid; border-color: #373d3f; } update on were of many tables.

+December 21, Menu): 2018, borders .front-matter td, .part td, .chapter stripped out td, .back-matter td, body#tinymce.wpeditor td { border: 1px solid; border-color: #373d3f; } .front-matter th, .part th, .chapter

+After an

+All Table formats borders